South Island New Zealand Tour - Pure South

 Glacier lake boat tour

-Day 7 – Bike Alps to Ocean Track & Explore Akaroa
+Day 7 – Hike near Lake Tekapo & Explore Akaroa

-We’ll start the day today with a gorgeous cycle through the picturesque Mackenzie Country alongside the surreal turquoise Lake Pukaki.
-Then it's on to Akaroa, a historic French settlement on a quiet harbour, for our last night together.
+We’ll start today with a hike through the picturesque Mackenzie Country, we'll climb through forest and tussock until we reach a spectacular view of the surreal turquoise waters of Lake Pukaki.
+We’ll then make our way to the charming town of Akaroa, a historic French settlement nestled in a quiet harbour, where we’ll spend our final night.

-Akaroa, nestled on a quiet harbour surrounded by the remnants of an old volcano and rich in both Maori and French history, is the perfect place for our last night together.
-We’ll get there by late afternoon with plenty of time to get a good feel for the town, its colonial architecture, arts, crafts and the locals that call this place home.
+Akaroa sits on a quiet harbour surrounded by the remnants of an old volcano and is rich in both Maori and French history.
+It’s the perfect place to spend our last night of the trip together.
+We’ll arrive into Akaroa by late afternoon and you’ll have time to explore the township’s colonial architecture and its thriving arts and crafts scene, as well as meet a few of the locals.

 Today we finish the trip in Christchurch